Lagarde: Recovery could be stop-and-go despite vaccine news

 She said “the recovery may not be linear, but rather unsteady, stop-start and contingent on the pace of vaccine roll-out.
 In the interim, output in the services sector may struggle to fully recover.”

-Stock markets jumped after Pfizer said Monday that early results from trials of its experimental vaccine suggests the shots may be a surprisingly robust 90% effective at preventing COVID-19.
+Stock markets jumped after Pfizer said Monday that early results from tests of its experimental vaccine suggests the shots may be a surprisingly robust 90% effective at preventing COVID-19.
 The European Commission has said it plans to secure up to 300 million doses of the experimental vaccine developed by Pfizer and BioNTech.
+Several experimental COVID-19 vaccines are in late stage testing, but none have so far been proven safe and effective enough to use broadly.

-The eurozone economy rebounded a strong 12.7% in the third quarter amid stimulus efforts by the ECB and governments, and as infection numbers receded from the earlier part of the year.
-But the number of infections has been rising across Europe, leading to predictions that the recovery will go into reverse in the last three months of the year with falling economic output.
+The eurozone economy rebounded a strong 12.7% in the July-September quarter amid stimulus efforts by the ECB and governments, and as infection numbers receded from the earlier part of the year.
+But in recent weeks the number of infections has been rising across Europe, leading to predictions that the recovery will go into reverse in the last three months of the year with falling economic output.

 Lagarde said policymakers must ensure that the exceptional downturn remains a one-off blow to the economy and does not turn into a recession that feeds on itself.
 If that happens, “we could see more lasting changes in behaviour than during the first wave," she said.
 "Households could become more fearful about the future and increase their precautionary saving.
 Firms that have survived up to now by increasing borrowing could decide that remaining open no longer makes business sense.”